ARPIT226/Codefores_Solutions/README.md

 # Codefores_Solutions
-My solutions to problems from Codeforces.
+My solutions for the problems from Codeforces.